misiektoja/spotify_monitor/README.md

 docker run --rm -it --init --user "$(id -u):$(id -g)" -v "$PWD:/data" misiektoja/spotify-monitor --setup
 ```

-The wizard asks for one Spotify target, recommends browser-based `sp_dc` import and lets you choose email alerts, webhook alerts or both.
+The wizard asks for one Spotify target, recommends Firefox-based `sp_dc` import and lets you choose email alerts, webhook alerts or both.
+On macOS and Linux it offers Chrome, Brave and Chromium as a separate authentication path.
+If the optional `pycookiecheat` package is missing, setup can install it into the active Python environment before continuing.
 It writes regular settings to `spotify_monitor.conf` while private values go only to `.env`.
 It also detects whether you use PyPI, the downloaded script or Docker then shows commands that match your installation.
+Local next-step commands use the current Python interpreter and quote paths for the active operating system.

+When the discovered configuration contains a persisted `TARGET_USER_URI_ID`, running Spotify Monitor without a positional target starts that saved target.
+If no target has been saved, no-argument startup shows the quick-start guidance and offers the setup wizard in an interactive terminal.

 For a local PyPI or downloaded-script installation, Firefox browser import remains the recommended authentication path and the default setup choice.
 For Docker and Docker Compose, manual `sp_dc` entry is recommended because the default container cannot access an unmounted host browser profile.
 If the selected dotenv file already contains a non-placeholder `SP_DC_COOKIE`, container setup offers to retain it as the default choice.